-The ATP data were weighted in a multistep process that begins with a base weight incorporating the respondents' original selection probability.
+The ATP data was weighted in a multistep process that begins with a base weight incorporating the respondents' original selection probability.
 The next step in the weighting uses an iterative technique that aligns the sample to population benchmarks on the dimensions listed in the accompanying table.

 Sampling errors and test of statistical significance take into account the effect of weighting.
-Interviews are conducted in both English and Spanish.